deblnia/reboothq/README.md

 # reboothq

-Draft of a website for https://reboothq.substack.com/
+Draft of a website for https://reboothq.substack.com/, manifesting tenure.